 Health Awareness Camps

 It goes without saying that the prevalent, recurrent health problems of the women and girls are a reflection of poverty, deprivation, neglect.
-Anemia and malnutrition are at exceedingly high levels and women between 18-25 years record the highest level of anemia, low immunity levels and borderline malnutrition.
+Anaemia and malnutrition are at exceedingly high levels and women between 18-25 years record the highest level of anaemia, low immunity levels and borderline malnutrition.
 The women are easy prey to illness and disease.
-Other common illnesses include upper respiratory infections, diarrhea, dysmenorrheal, excess bleeding in menstruation, irregular menstruation cycle, white discharge, early arthritis, osteoporosis, and other bacterial diseases.
+Other common illnesses include upper respiratory infections, diarrhea, dysmenorrhea, excess bleeding in menstruation, irregular menstruation cycle, white discharge, early arthritis, osteoporosis, and other bacterial diseases.